-- 1.3.2.
-In the UK, the Information Commissioner's Office (ICO) is the data protection regulator. - 1.3.3.
+- 1.3.3.
 Breaches of data protection legislation can result in significant monetary penalties and damage to reputation, as well as the risk of real harm to people whose data is handled in an unfair or unlawful way. - 1.3.4.
 Individual members of staff may be prosecuted for committing offences under Sections 170 173 of the DPA 2018.